HACManchester/membership-system/docs/testing.md

-Still open — feature tests for the untested member-facing flows: signup → confirm email → general induction → fob registration end-to-end (`SignupTest` covers the registration POST but not email confirmation), storage box claim/release, and a profile update asserting `MemberDiscourseParamsChanged` fires.
+Still open — feature tests for the untested member-facing flows: signup → confirm email → general induction → fob registration end-to-end (`SignupTest` covers the registration POST but not email confirmation) and a profile update asserting `MemberDiscourseParamsChanged` fires.

 ### Phase 3 — raise the bar (ongoing)